 - what you want to cache (small static assets vs large assets vs dynamic pages)

-- coverage (how may POPS in the world, and proximity to your visitors)
+- coverage (POP locations in the world, and proximity to your visitors)

 - quality of service (speed/reliability)